qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/README.md

     make clean html (to build the english languag) make clean LANG=nl html (to build the dutch version.
 Currently available: nl, es, zh_CN)

+If you want add the QGIS-Documentation docs into the build, you need to manually copy the sources, resources and po files into the website project

+TODO: do this via scripting or Makefile

+    # from the QGIS-Documentation / source / docs directory, copy all subdirs into the QGIS-Website /source / docs directory
+    # from the QGIS-Documentation / resources / en directory, copy all in to the QGIS-Website / resources / en directory
+    # from the QGIS-Documentation / i18n / <your language> / LC_MESSAGES / docs directory, copy all subdirs in the  QGIS-Website / i18n / <your language> / LC_MESSAGES / docs

 To gather all strings in a pot (.po) file:

     make gettext